 Baranis and Cigalon is an upstairs, downstairs affair with a French accent.
-The kitchen at the ground-floor restaurant (Cigalon) is headed up by a crew with previous experience at Comptoir Gascon.
-Baranis is the bar (downstairs in the basement), with a simpler menu of bar food and the sort of French drinks you normally only find in France.
+Baranis is the cocktail bar (downstairs in the basement), with a simpler menu of bar food and the sort of French drinks you normally only find in France.